Heaven's Royal Proclamation

 is annulled (invalidated) and

-This is Part 1 of a three-part Bible study.
+This is Part 1 of a five-part Bible study.

 Click on the appropriate link to access